KristaANelson/the_pivot/README.md

 Dinner Dash

-This jam was brought to you by Emily Berkley, Michael Dao, Nathan Owsiany and Krista Nelson.
+This jam was brought to you by Emily Berkeley, Michael Dao, Nathan Owsiany and Krista Nelson.